Commercial Ceiling Lighting Buying Guide: Panels, Troffers, Recessed & Linear Fixtures

 | Storage rooms & back-of-house | 8–14 ft | Strip lights, wraparounds | Simple, durable, cost-effective light with quick serviceability. |

-| Moisture-prone areas (covered exterior, light washdown) | 8–14 ft | Vapor tight fixtures | Sealed construction protects optics/driver from water and dust intrusion. |
+| Moisture-prone areas (covered exterior, light washdown) | 8–14 ft | Vapor tight fixtures | Sealed construction protects optics and drivers from water and dust intrusion. |

-| Chemical exposure / frequent washdown environments | 8–14 ft | Vapor tight fixtures (rated for the environment) | Materials and gasketing matter; choose lens/housing compatibility for cleaners and exposure. |
+| Chemical exposure / frequent washdown environments | 8–14 ft | Vapor tight fixtures (rated for the environment) | Lens, housing, and gasketing compatibility determines long-term performance with cleaners and exposure. |

 Panel vs Troffer vs Recessed: What Actually Changes